Chengguan, Chamdo

-Historically, Chamdo was a hub of the Tea Horse Road, leading from Sichuan to Bengal via the Nathu La pass.
 At the turn of the 20th century it had a population of about 12,000, a quarter of whom were monks.

 Galden Jampaling Monastery

 Chengguan was visited by Je Tsongkhapa in 1373 who suggested a monastery be built there.
 Galden Jampaling Monastery was constructed between 1436 and 1444 by a disciple of Tsongkhapa, Jansem Sherab Zangpo.
 It is also known as the Changbalin or Qiangbalin Si Monastery.
 At its height it contained five main temples and housed some 2,500 monks.
 It was destroyed in 1912 but the main hall (which was used as a prison) and two other buildings survived, and it was rebuilt in 1917 after the Tibetan army retook Chengguan.
 It now houses about 800 monks.

 Climate

 Chengguan experiences a climate that is a transition between a humid continental and subtropical highland climate (Köppen Dwb and Cwb), with warm, wet summers and very dry, frosty winters.
 The monthly 24-hour average temperature ranges from −1.2 °C in January to 17.1 °C in July, with an annual mean of 8.60 °C. Due to the high elevation, the diurnal temperature variation is large throughout the year, averaging 16.0 C-change annually.